tb7459/neighborhoodMap/README.md

   the corresponding marker to bounce and location information ( from foursquare.com) to display.
   A filter drop-down is provided that will display only the filtered location and it's information, which defaults to All, and will display all.

+To start:
+  copy or clone repository 'https://github.com/tb7459/neighborhoodMap.git' and navigate to <filepath>/neighborhoodMap/index.html

 To Add new locations:
   If a new location is wanted, you must get the foursquare.com, and the lat and lng from google maps